b-steve/ascr/README.md

+NOTE: The `ascr` package is no longer under active development.
+Our current efforts are focused on the R package [`acre`](https://github.com/b-steve/acre), which can do everything that `ascr` can do, and more.

 # ascr

  Spatial capture-recapture (SCR) models estimate animal density from records of when and were individuals were detected.
 The first SCR methods for acoustic data were developed by Efford, Dawson, and Borchers (2009).